 HPA downregulation vs upregulation

-The HPA axis can either be down- or upregulated.
+The HPA axis can either be down- or upregulated (goes faster).
 Different treatment options are indicated depending on which direction the HPA axis is skewed.
 When the HPA axis is downregulated, we see symptoms like low blood pressure and dizziness upon standing, in particular.
 When transitioning from sitting to standing, the body must raise blood blood pressure to combat the effects of gravity.
 When it is unable to do so, we feel dizzy upon standing because not enough blood is reaching the brain.

 Dizziness upon standing is referred to as orthostatic hypotension, which your functional medicine practitioner can test for by taking your blood pressure while sitting and then taking it again immediately upon standing.
 Orthostatic hypotension is commonly caused by HPA axis downregulation, when the adrenal glands are not able to secrete sufficient cortisol and adrenaline to raise blood pressure quickly enough.